hoopejak/hooper/_publications/2025-05-15-aesthetic-quality-of-psychedelic-experience.md

 date: 2025-05-15
 venue: "Frontiers in Psychology Sec.
 Consciousness Research"
 paperurl: "https://doi.org/10.3389/fpsyg.2025.1533055"
 citation: "Hooper JF, Gyongyosi EL, Hutchison KE, Mueller RL.
 (2025).
-Aesthetic quality of psychedelic experience is linked to insight and psychological outcomes. <i>Frontiers in Psychology</i>."
+Aesthetic quality of psychedelic experience is linked to insight and psychological outcomes. <i>Front.
+Psychol.</i>.
+16:1533055. doi: 10.3389/fpsyg.2025.1533055"
 ---

 Introduction: The aesthetic qualities of psychedelic experiences have long been documented, but their specific contribution to therapeutic outcomes remains understudied.
 Aesthetic experiences may facilitate emotional breakthroughs and cognitive shifts, potentially playing a crucial role in the lasting psychological benefits observed following psychedelic use.